-7.1 General recommandations
+7.1 General recommendations

-In order to avoid damaging of the cable the drums should be handled very carefully.
+To avoid damaging of the cable the drums should be handled very carefully.

 A cable-laying truck is recommended for transporting the drums.
 A cable drum trailer, open at the rear, which can be loaded by simply rolling the drum into the trailer from behind (no crane necessary) is advantageous.
 The integrated cable drum jack lifts the drum in the trailer.